eslint/eslint/docs/rules/arrow-parens.md

 Object properties for variants of the `"as-needed"` option:

-* `"requireForBlockBody": true` modifies the as-needed rule in order to require parens if the function body is in an intructions block (surrounded by braces).
+* `"requireForBlockBody": true` modifies the as-needed rule in order to require parens if the function body is in an instructions block (surrounded by braces).

 ### always